 McMahon notes, “Powder rooms have become focal points, usually located closer to the entry of the home and engaging the spirit of the home’s overall finishes.”

 Overall, today’s consumers are adhering less to traditional notions about what is good for resale value and are more boldly embracing layouts and products that offer efficiency and convenience and that reflect their own personalities.

 Wanda Jankowski writes about design from her home in New York City.

-For more on kitchen and bath trends, check out our slideshow.
+For more on kitchen design and bath trends, see the slideshow.